peterkolski/ofxCMake/README.md

 - Uncomment the internal addOn, you want to use in the `CMakeLists.txt` of your project

 #### External Addons – *Creation*
-*This approach is static and centralised.
-It is not a perfect solution, but it lets your openFramework file structure untouched, if you want to update OpenFrameworks or remove CMake.
-Future approach might include a configuration file in each new AddOn*

 - Create an addon-file `ofxNAME.cmake` from the templates in `ofxCMake/addOns`
 - Copy the file into `ofxCMake/addOns/external`
 - Add the path to the file `ofxCMake/modules/addOnsExternal.cmake` – like e.g.
 `include( ${OF_CMAKE_ADDONS}/external/ofxNAME.cmake )`
 - Add the name of your addOn into your projects `CMakeLists.txt` in the section `AddOns`

+**Note:**
+*This approach is static and centralised.
+It is not a perfect solution, but it lets your openFramework file structure untouched, if you want to update OpenFrameworks or remove CMake.
+Future approach might include a configuration file in each new AddOn*

 ## Development Philosophy
 - The project file `CMakeLists.txt` is simplified for readability.